Part 7: Customize Analysis with Analysis Workbench

 Use the Time Tool to create and manage any time instant(), interval (), interval list (), collection of interval lists () or time array ().
 Create an interval list to show when Tracking_Station () has access to New_Sat () while the tracking angle is above 10 degrees.

-Using the Time Tool, you will create a custom Interval List () by merging access times and the below 10 degree satisfaction intervals.
+Using the Time Tool, you will create an Interval List () by merging access times and the below 10 degree satisfaction intervals.
 Subtract the below 10 degree satisfaction intervals from the accesses to define tracking opportunities.

 2. Select the Time tab.